EduardoSorokin/java-exercises/README.md

 Check if a given number is between 0 and 10 and then check if is an even number.

+### Greatest Number

+Print the greatest number given 10 numbers.

+### Guessing Game

+You have 10 tries to guess the number (between 0 and 100) that the computer generates.

 ### Leap Year

 Check if a given year is a leap year.